AttigH/vue3-dashboard/README.md

 Other instructions
 ----

-- ​​In order to keep the ant vue pro style consistent, some codes are quoted from [ant vue pro](https://2x.antdv.com/components/overview-cn/), such as global.less, some plug-ins and principles are borrowed from [vben](https://vvbin.cn/next/), thanks to both of you

 - Currently <script setup lang="ts"></script> has a bug, which will cause the .ts file to be unable to be imported, and the error The requested module '/src/views/user/ty.ts' does not provide an export named 'FormState' is reported

-- There are some comments in the document, which are better when used with the vscode plug-in better-comments:
-Comments TODO: To be completed bug:todo: bug info:todo: Some situations found warn:todo: There may be bugs ques:todo: Questions
-Only uppercase 'TODO' indicates an unfinished function, and lowercase todo is just for the convenience of searching (If the plug-in does not change color in the vue file, you can refer to https://blog.csdn.net/weixin_47872719/article/details/126743867
 Specific steps:
 1. Open C:\Users\Admin\\.vscode\extensions\bttter-comments
 2. Open the configuration file aaron-bond.better-comments-3.0.2/out/parser.js